Kitchen Renovations Mornington Peninsula: Costs & Timelines

 Custom Kitchen with Layout Changes

-Current Peninsula trends include shaker-style cabinetry, matte finishes, integrated appliances and porcelain benchtops.
-But functionality matters most.
+While current Peninsula trends include shaker-style cabinetry, matte finishes and integrated appliances, we always prioritise functionality first.
 A good builder will ask about your routines, cooking habits and storage frustrations before recommending any aesthetic direction.

 The Real Cost of Choosing the Wrong Builder